Designations Congruent with Things: Chapter 17

 Um, yes?
 Newt replies.

-“I’m hallucinating,” Newt manages to say out loud.
+“I’m hallucinating,” Newt manages to say aloud.

-“It’s called ‘dreaming’, Newton,” Hermann says quietly.
+“It’s called ‘dreaming,’ Newton,” Hermann says quietly.

 “Kind of,” Newt replies.